 In passing these exams Travis will has done about 70 hours of self study & over 30 hours of 'ground school' with his flight instructor.

-As Travis has already completed Phase 1 and 2 of his PPL, his instructor is now taking him through the final Phase 3.
+As Travis has already completed Phase 1 and 2 of his PPL, his instructor is now taking him through the final Navigation in Phase 3.

-Travis will have completed Phase 3, to get his Private Pilots licence at the earliest opportunity (August 2019); but he will only get his PPL licence on February 14th 2020.
+Travis has now completed Phase 3 and is now just waiting to take his final flight test (October 2019); but unfortunately he will only be allowed to actually get his PPL licence on February 13th 2020 (his 17th birthday).
 Then the real hard work begins!

 Modular Courses include Night Rating (NR) and Instrument Rating (IR) Courses, as well a number of safety courses including Ditching & Sea Survival.
 One can never learn enough.
 In addition, Travis is aiming to log over 350 hours before taking off for his around the world flight.

 All aspects of flight training, crammed in to eight months, including;

 · Long distance flights